-Many of our national parks do look their best in the fall.
-But the best time of year for stargazing in Utah’s national parks is the winter.
-In the months ahead, the dry desert air above Utah’s Dark Sky parks will hold even less moisture than it does the rest of the year, which makes stars easier to see with the naked eye, and also easier to photograph.
+Many of our national parks do look their best in the fall, and the central park of the Milky Way (called the galactic core) is shining bright in the early evenings from September to November.
+But if you want to take advantage of longer nights, time your stargazing trip around winter.
+In the months ahead, the dry desert air above Utah’s Dark Sky parks will hold even less moisture than it does the rest of the year, which makes the skies clearer and stars easier to see with the naked eye, so they’re easier to photograph.

 As for when to go, the best time of the month is during a new moon, or three days before or after.
 The lack of light from the moon means everything shines brighter and clearer, so you’ll see even the tiniest details in the dust lines of the galaxy.